Mamta's Kitchen

 Ingredients

 • 500 gm.
-Rohu (a type of carp) or any other firm fleshed fish, filleted or cut into steaks
+Rohu (a type of Indian carp) or any other firm fleshed fish, filleted and cut into steaks.
+In UK, any firm white fish fillets will work, like cod, haddock or halibut.

 • 1/2 tsp. turmeric or huldi powder